habitat-sh/on-prem-builder/README.md

 ## Upgrading

 Currently, the Builder services are not set to auto-upgrade.
-If you need to upgrade the services, there is a simple uninstall script you can use to stop and unload the services, and remove the services.
-In order to uninstal, you may do the following:
+When you wish to upgrade the services, there is a simple uninstall script you can use to stop and unload the services, and remove the services.
+In order to uninstall, you may do the following:
 1. `cd ${SRC_ROOT}`
 1. `sudo ./uninstall.sh`

 Once the services are uninstalled, you may re-install them by running `./install.sh` again.

+*IMPORTANT*: Running the uninstall script will *NOT* remove any user data, so you can freely uninstall and re-install the services.

 ## Support

-Please work with your Chef success engineers for support.
-You may also file issues directly at the [Github repo](https://github.com/habitat-sh/on-prem-builder/issues).
+You can also post any questions or issues on the [Habitat Forum](https://forums.habitat.sh/), on our [Slack channel](https://habitat-sh.slack.com), or file issues directly at the [Github repo](https://github.com/habitat-sh/on-prem-builder/issues).

 ## Troubleshooting